-I have been a practising counselor in North London for the past thirteen years and I offer a safe, non-judgmental and confidential space in which to explore your thoughts, worries, feelings, memories and anxieties.
+I have been a practising counsellor in North London for the past sixteen years and I offer a safe, non-judgmental and confidential space in which to explore your thoughts, worries, feelings, memories and anxieties.
 Talking with a person not part of your daily life can help you gain insight and understanding of yourself and relieve suffering.
 I am experienced in helping clients who suffer from depression, anxiety, relationship issues, abuse, loss and transition and problems in later life after attending boarding school.
 I specialise in bereavement, loss and people who feel stuck in their lives and want to move on.
 Change can be frightening and difficult.
 The aim of talking through problems together is not only to relieve suffering but to enable you to enhance your life and live it more creatively.

 My counselling practice is just off the Caledonian Road.
 The nearest tube stations are Kings Cross and Caledonian Road.
 I am close to the Overground station so I am easily reached by those travelling from Stratford, the City and the West End.